janabdullah96/FS-Mod1-Proj/README.md

 ### Modules

-I've created a few modules that I use to complete my analysis:
+I've created a few modules that I use to complete my analysis, found in the "module1_util_scripts" folder:

 - loader.py - contains methods for reading the raw datasets in .csv and .tsv formats as pandas dataframes, and uploading dataframes onto SQLITE3 databases
 - sqlreader.py - contains methods for reading SQL queries and returning query results as pandas dataframes